-Pier Demolition Methods
+Pier Demolition Methods:

-- Waters shall be protected from incidental discharge of debris by providing a protective cover directly under the pier and above the water to capture any incidental loss of demolition or construction debris. - A floating oil containment boom surrounding the work area will be used during the creosote-treated timber pile removal.
+• Waters shall be protected from incidental discharge of debris by providing a protective cover directly under the pier and above the water to capture any incidental loss of demolition or construction debris.

+- A floating oil containment boom surrounding the work area will be used during the creosote-treated timber pile removal.
 The boom will also collect any floating debris.
 Oil-absorbent materials will be employed if a visible sheen is observed.
 The boom will remain in place until all oily material and floating debris has been collected and sheens have dissipated.
-Used oil-absorbent materials will be disposed at an approved upland disposal site. - All removed piles shall be temporarily stored at the upland staging areas until all demolition activities are complete (approximately 6 months). - Following the cessation of demolition activities, the creosote treated piles will be transported by the Contractor to an upland landfill approved to accept such materials. - The pressure treated 2×4 in Douglas-fir decking will also be stored in the staging area until demolition is complete.
-The partially pressure treated decking and railing may be reused and will be kept by the Trinidad Rancheria for further use. - The contractor shall also follow BMPs: NS-14-Material Over Water.
-NS-15-Demolition adjacent to Water, and WM-4-Spill Prevention and Control listed in the CASQA Handbook.
+Used oil-absorbent materials will be disposed of at an approved upland disposal site. - All removed piles shall be temporarily stored at the upland staging areas until all demolition activities are complete (approximately 6 months). - Following the cessation of demolition activities, the creosote treated piles will be transported by the Contractor to an upland landfill approved to accept such materials. - The pressure treated 2 x 4 in Douglas fir decking will also be stored in the staging area until demolition is complete.
+The partially pressure treated decking and railing may be reused and will be kept by the Trinidad Rancheria for further use.